hisaylama/hisaylama.github.io/about.md

 I'm a Physicist working as Research Associate at Imperial College London.
 I apply rigorous quantitative methods to understand the pattern in complex data including credit and risk problems—clean data in, actionable decisions out.
 My recent projects related to quantitative research are available in my [github](https://github.com/hisaylama) repository.
 Previously, I worked on drying of statistical physica, instrumentation - physics and optical microscopy and data automation.
 The details on this can be found in my [google-site webpage](https://sites.google.com/view/hisaylama1/XX?authuser=0).

 **Toolbox:** Python · scikit-learn · Matplotlib .
-MATLAB.
-MySQL · Power BI ·
+MATLAB .
+MySQL · Power BI · TensorFlow .
+Pandas .
+Keras

 ---